 Laurel B. Kamen 1946-2017 – An incredible partner and an even better friend

 Laurel was diagnosed with breast cancer in her left breast in September of 2011.
-Doctors recommended that she have a mastectomy of her left breast, but she elected to have a double mastectomy to reduce the risk and the fear of recurrence.
-A week after surgery, her doctor told her that a different, larger, and more aggressive cancer – not detected by the mammogram – had been found in her right breast.
+Doctors recommended that she have a mastectomy of her left breast, but she elected to have a double mastectomy to reduce the risk and the fear of recurrence and no reconstructive surgery.

 On the evening before her surgery, Laurel came up with the idea of creating a line of products offering a variety of clothing and accessories that are beautiful and exciting to all women, but one with a special design focus on women who have experienced breast cancer treatment, whether surgery, chemotherapy or radiation.

 Unfortunately, in 2015 Laurel was diagnosed with lung cancer and after valiantly undergoing treatments, she died in March of 2017.
-The Alloro Collection will continue to be dedicated to making a joyous, life-affirming connection with women who have experienced cancer and with their family and friends.
+Christine continues to run the Alloro Collection and is dedicated to making a joyous, life-affirming connection with women who have experienced cancer and with their family and friends.
+The pieces in the Alloro Collection continue to fit all women, not just those recovering from cancer.
+In 2018 the business will ramp up its online sales program while continuing to hold trunk shows.